 Sunny Valley and Wolf Creek are friendly communities of hospitable country folk.
 The businesses and public lands surrounding these beautiful mountain communities provide ample opportunities for fun and adventure.
 Listed below are just some local attractions that will make you want to stay for more than one night at Sunny Valley RV Park and Campground.

 Covered Bridge Country Store and Gas Station has a surprisingly varied selection of everyday personal and grocery needs as well as camping necessities like ice and batteries.
-Even if you don’t need anything you will want to be sure and stop in for a visit with Darrell and Betty who are the local historians for Sunny Valley and the Applegate Trail.
+Even if you don’t need anything you will want to be sure and stop in for a visit with Betty who is the local historian for Sunny Valley and the Applegate Trail.

-The Historic Graves Creek Covered Bridge & Old Town Hall historic sites are directly across the freeway from our campground.
+The Historic Graves Creek Covered Bridge & Old Town Hall historic sites are across the freeway from our campground, less than 3/4 mile walking distance.

 Applegate Trail Museum Next door to the Old Town Hall is The Applegate Trail Interpretive Center and Museum.
 This museum is one of the best pioneer museums of its size around.
 It features artifacts and a short movie telling the story of the first immigrant wagon train to travel the southern route of the Oregon Trail known as the Applegate Trail.
 The museum is also packed with displays pertaining to gold mining, the stageline, and the railroad.

 Click on the highlighted name for a link to these Points of Interest.

 Rogue River Trail: You will enjoy this trail for its beauty in all seasons with your children and friends.
 We highly recommend seeing part of the Scenic Rogue River from this trail that follows it downstream from Graves Creek.

 Grants Pass Growers Market: A fabulous place to buy fresh local, organic produce and local crafts.